Five parts of the economy where you can see inflation - NewsBreak

 The new report said rising food prices are one of the largest contributors to inflation, with prices shown to have risen 1 percent in March and 8.8 percent in the 12-month period ending last month.

-The Labor Department said prices for six major grocery store food groups jumped in March, including a 1.5 percent increase in fruit and vegetable prices, as well as cereals and bakery products; a 1 percent increase in prices for meats, poultry, fish, and eggs; and a 1.2 percent increase in dairy and related products.Inflation emerges as key debate in defense spending
+The Labor Department said prices for six major grocery store food groups jumped in March, including a 1.5 percent increase in fruit and vegetable prices, as well as cereals and bakery products; a 1 percent increase in prices for meats, poultry, fish, and eggs; and a 1.2 percent increase in dairy and related products.Biden, Putin or Big Oil: Who is to blame for high gas prices?

 Marc Goldwein, senior vice president and senior policy director for the Committee for a Responsible Federal Budget, said in an interview that prices fluctuate dramatically on a month-to-month basis, and noted that food prices, in particular, can be “more volatile” in nature.